 Candidate.
 It shall be the personal responsibility of the faculty member to show that applicable qualifications for reappointment, tenure and promotion have been met.
 (Policy Statement, Section 1.2.1, Retention and Advancement) To carry out this responsibility, the candidate must develop, in cooperation with the unit administrator, a file documenting that each of the detailed qualifications and criteria of the unit have been specifically achieved.
 The "Development of the RPT Documentation File" form lists the documentation that must be included and should be used as a guide in the development of the file.

 In the review process, some of the reviewers may not personally know the candidate and will rely exclusively on materials included or referred to in this file as the basis for their recommendation.
 The candidate must not assume that the reviewers will know that he/she is an excellent teacher, scholar and colleague.
 It is essential that the candidate include in the file all the materials necessary to document and affirmatively establish that he/she has met all applicable criteria and qualifications.
+Once the unit personnel committee recommendation is made, the candidate is not allowed to add materials or deleted from the materials (Section 2.3).
+However, the candidate is allowed to respond to the first negative Statement of Recommendation and have that response added to his/her file.
+Candidates should be aware that the University Ombudsperson (http://president.okstate.edu/ombudsman; ombuds@okstate.edu) is available for consultation throughout the RPT process.

 Unit Personnel Committee.
 The responsibility of the unit personnel committee is to recommend whether or not the candidate has met each of the applicable criteria and qualifications for the personnel action being considered.
 The written recommendation to the unit administrator shall specifically address how each criterion and qualification in the academic unit, college, and university standards has or has not been met.
 If there is a divergence of opinion within the committee, both majority and minority opinions shall be indicated within a single recommendation letter.

 The composition of the unit personnel committee and identification of those members eligible to vote on personnel actions shall be specified in the unit's RPT guidelines.
-These guidelines shall address following:
+These guidelines shall address the following:

-Voting faculty members are required to be at the same level as, or above, that being sought by the candidate.
+Voting faculty members are required to be tenure-track faculty members at the same level as, or above, that being sought by the candidate.
+Only tenured faculty members shall vote on reappointment and tenure.

 Each academic unit will formalize a mechanism by which all unit faculty may provide input to the personnel committee.
 The input received will be addressed in the committee’s written recommendation to the unit administrator.